 For more information about LADI, please refer to the github organization.

 A testing dataset of about 5 hours of video will be distributed to participants according to the published schedule.
 The testing data will be choosen from a recent natural disaster event operational videos and will be similar to the testing dataset used in last year's task.
 The testing data will be segmented into small video clips of about maximum 60 sec each and a master shot reference table to map the starting and ending of each video clip within the original raw video will be provided to participants to use it in their run submissions.
+In addition, some videos will have an accompanying KMZ file with the path information, and the start and end locations (latitude and longitude).
+The test data (link to videos, master shot table, and metadata) can be found here.

 The LADI dataset also includes machine-generated labels from commercial and open-source image recognition tools to provide additional context.
 MIT LL had run classifiers trained on ImageNet, Places365, and various commercial classifiers.
 Each image will be tagged with the top 10 labels from each classifier.
 The open-source image recognition classifiers were generated using the Lincoln Laboratory Supercomputing Center, and the commercial classifiers were run on the respective commercial vendor’s platform.
 In particular, we used the pretrained implementation of Inception-ResNetV2 trained on the ImageNet dataset in keras, and the pretrained implementation of ResNet50 trained on Places365-Standard in PyTorch.
 We provide these annotations based on practices associated with the YouTube-8M dataset.
 Here are a couple examples: